debops/debops/docs/ansible-integration.rst

 Ansible integration
 ===================

-The ``debops.pki`` role creates an Ansible local facts on each managed remote host.
-These local facts can be used by other Ansible roles as an idempotent source of PKI-related configuration - they should be accessible from any playbook executed on that host without the requirement of ``debops.pki`` role being a part of it or a role dependency.
+The ``debops.pki`` role creates Ansible local facts on each managed remote host.
+These local facts can be used by other Ansible roles as an idempotent source of PKI-related configuration – they should be accessible from any playbook executed on that host without the requirement of the ``debops.pki`` role being a part of it or a role dependency.

 The local facts are saved in ``ansible_local.pki.*`` namespace.
 List of available facts:

 ``ansible_local.pki.enabled``
   Boolean.
 Can be used to determine if PKI is enabled on a given host.
-This doesn't mean that a particular PKI realm has correctly configured set of private keys and certificates.
+This doesn't mean that a particular PKI realm has a correctly configured set of private keys and certificates.

 ``ansible_local.pki.acme``
   Boolean.
-Specifies if an ACME environment is enabled on a given host, which means that :program:`acme-tiny` script is installed and any PKI realm that is not configured otherwise will try to register an ACME certificate.
+Specifies if an ACME environment is enabled on a given host, which means that the :program:`acme-tiny` script is installed and any PKI realm that is not configured otherwise will try to register an ACME certificate.

 ``ansible_local.pki.internal``
   Boolean.
 Specifies that PKI realms configured on a given host will request